jkenlooper/www.weboftomorrow.com/static/css/README.md

 typography, image sizes, and other general settings that are used throughout.
 Not all variables are defined here, just the ones that should preserve their value.
 This is why it's last.

+## Component versus Theme

+The rule of thumb for deciding whether a stylesheet should go in components or theme section.

+**Stylesheets within the *4-components* directory:**

+* Designed to be potentially reusable in different contexts.
+* Should have a test page where the styles are developed in isolation.

+**Stylesheets within the *4-theme* directory:**

+* Not likely to be used elsewhere.
+* Part of the name might have location attributes.
+For example: top-nav, sidebar, footer-content.
+* May be used to modify the styles of a component by wrapping or hijacking.
+* Are usually developed on the site and not in a isolated test page.